- Find a Doctor

 - Patients & Visitors

-Beebe Healthcare recently opened a new state-of-the-art electrophysiology (EP) lab at the Margaret H. Rollins Lewes Campus.
+Beebe Healthcare recently opened a new state-of-the-art Interventional Cardiology Lab at the Margaret H. Rollins Lewes Campus.
 This new lab will allow our electrophysiology team to provide advanced care in a newly outfited procedure room.
 Learn more about how Beebe is Creating the Next Generation of Care.

 Using the Latest Techniques to Correct Heart Arrhythmias